datascience-course/2016-website/index.md

 ### Is this course for me?

-This course is designed for both undergraduates and graduates that major in fields other than Computer Science and Mathematics.
+This course is **designed for both undergraduates and graduates that major in various fields**.
 So, if you are a student in, for example, Biology, Chemistry, Social Sciences, Psychology, Business, etc., and want to learn some computational and quantitative skills to be successful in your field as it transforms in an age increasingly dominated by data and computation, this course might be for you!

 This is an introductory course: **we will introduce both programming concepts and the necessary statistics**, yet we do expect you to have at least a little background in programming and math.
 If you don't know what a for-loop or a function is, for example, you first might want to take a course like [CS 1060](http://www.sci.utah.edu/~beiwang/teaching/cs1060.html).

-The formal prerequisite for this course is Calculus I (UU Math 1170, 1210, 1250 1310, 1311 or equivalent).
+The formal prerequisite for this course is Calculus I (UU Math 1170, 1210, 1250 1310, 1311 or equivalent), but we'll waive the formal prerequisite if you can demonstrate other, similar quantitative skills.

+### Can I get quantitative reasoning or elective credit for this class?

+This is a new class, so it currently doesn't count as an elective for your program or as a quantitative reasoning general education requirement by default.
+However, you can petition for the course to count toward your degree, which we will support.

+This class will satisfy the computing requirements for applied math students.

+### How do I enroll in this class?

+You can either enroll for the MATH (MATH 3900) version and request a permission code [here](https://mail.math.utah.edu/prereq/student/prereq_request_2016fall/), or the CS (CS 5963) version and request a permission code [here](http://www.cs.utah.edu/forms/permission-code-request/).
+For the CS version, please enroll through the lab section.

 ### Instructors